amiaopensource/audiorecorder/README.md

 To set the metadata that will be embedded in the BEXT chunk (if activated in the coniguration menu) run the command `audiorecorder -m`.
 This will open an interface where the desired values can be entered.

 #### Explanation of Interface:
+1: Peak volume meters (dB)

+2: Audio spectrum - lines (from left) represent 1, 5, 10, 15, 20kHz respectively

+3: Recording time

+4: Spectrogram

+5: Audio vecorscope

-1: Peak volume meters (dB), 2: Audio spectrum - lines (from left) represent 1, 5, 10, 15, 20kHz respectively, 3: Recording time, 4: Spectrogram, 5: Audio vecorscope, 6: Graph of peak volume values (dB) from -30 dB to 0 dB.
-Colored area represents -5 dB to 0 dB.
+6: Graph of peak volume values (dB) from -30dB to 0dB.
+Colored area represents -5dB to 0dB.

 <img src="https://raw.githubusercontent.com/amiaopensource/audiorecorder/master/numbered_interface.png" alt="audiorecorder interface" height="350" width="350">